mirnanoukari/Control-System-Packer/design_decisions/README.md

 ### 	Adapter Pattern

 In this simple project, we could only see one pattern that can fit for it.
-We have one mechanical system class in python, using Sympy Codegen the python class (and the entire python code) is the adapter that generates a C++ mechanical system class.
+We have one mechanical system class in Python, using Sympy Codegen the python class (and the entire python code) is the adapter that generates a C++ mechanical system class.

 ![pattern](https://drive.google.com/uc?export=view&id=1tT0nPSWq07iyYftKuTsJAVE8i_pI782d)